MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.CloudCommunications/New-MgCommunicationCallRecordSession.md

         - `[AverageAudioDegradation <Single?>]`: Average Network Mean Opinion Score degradation for stream.
 Represents how much the network loss and jitter has impacted the quality of received audio.
         - `[AverageAudioNetworkJitter <TimeSpan?>]`: Average jitter for the stream computed as specified in [RFC 3550][], denoted in [ISO 8601][] format.
 For example, 1 second is denoted as 'PT1S', where 'P' is the duration designator, 'T' is the time designator, and 'S' is the second designator.
         - `[AverageBandwidthEstimate <Int64?>]`: Average estimated bandwidth available between two endpoints in bits per second.
+        - `[AverageFreezeDuration <TimeSpan?>]`: Average duration of the received freezing time in the video stream.
         - `[AverageJitter <TimeSpan?>]`: Average jitter for the stream computed as specified in [RFC 3550][], denoted in [ISO 8601][] format.
 For example, 1 second is denoted as 'PT1S', where 'P' is the duration designator, 'T' is the time designator, and 'S' is the second designator.
         - `[AveragePacketLossRate <Single?>]`: Average packet loss rate for stream.
         - `[AverageRatioOfConcealedSamples <Single?>]`: Ratio of the number of audio frames with samples generated by packet loss concealment to the total number of audio frames.